xorbitsai/xoscar/doc/source/getting_started/installation.rst

 Officially Python 3.10, 3.11, 3.12, 3.13 and 3.14.

 Python 3.9 is no longer supported.
-Python 3.14 support covers the standard GIL-enabled CPython build.
-The free-threaded build (``3.14t``) is not currently supported; it requires separate native-extension and thread-safety validation.
+Python 3.14 supports both the standard GIL-enabled build and, experimentally, the free-threaded build (``3.14t``).
+Free-threaded source builds require Cython 3.2 or newer and CMake 3.30 or newer.
+Install with the free-threaded interpreter to select the matching ``cp314t`` wheel; regular ``cp314`` extension wheels are not ABI-compatible.

+Actor and asyncio objects remain confined to their owning event loop.
+This does not make sharing mutable actors, serialization inputs, or collective contexts across threads safe without application-level synchronization.
+Optional third-party extensions may re-enable the GIL; check ``sys._is_gil_enabled()`` after importing your application's dependencies.

 .. versionadded:: v0.8.0
     Python 3.13 is supported since v0.8.0.

-.. versionadded:: next release
+.. versionadded:: 0.10.0
     Support for standard GIL-enabled Python 3.14.

+.. versionadded:: 0.10.0
+    Experimental support for free-threaded Python 3.14 (``3.14t``).

-.. versionchanged:: next release
+.. versionchanged:: 0.10.0
     Python 3.9 is no longer supported; Python 3.10 is the minimum version.